-Another creation made by the duo of Breville and Nespresso, the Pixie Espresso Machine is a smaller machine that packs a punch when it comes to its ability to brew rich, savory espresso.
-The Pixie has an impressive 19-bar pump that allows you to brew with the same ease and professionalism as a barista-level device.
-The brewing power behind the Pixie highlights all of the individual flavors in the coffee, making a delicious amount of espresso as well as a silky-smooth layer of crema.
+Another product of Breville and Nespresso’s union, the Pixie is a small machine that packs a punch when it comes to brewing rich, savory espresso.
+It has an impressive 19-bar pump that allows you to brew with the same ease as a professional machine.
+The power behind the Pixie highlights the coffee’s flavor profile while marking the espresso with a nice crema that’s silky-smooth.

-The Pixie, like its name implies, is of smaller stature, making it easy to put anywhere in your kitchen.
-The metal handle on the front of the machine allows for the smooth opening of the brewing chamber, allowing for easy access to the pods.
+Just as its name implies, the Pixie is of smaller stature, making it easy to put it anywhere in your kitchen.
+The metal handle on the front of the machine allows for the smooth opening of the brewing chamber, granting easy access to your coffee pods.
 There’s a red light located on the front of the Pixie to alert you of low water levels, as well as a folding drip tray that allows you to brew into larger cups.

-However, the Pixie doesn’t just look efficient, but it also performs well too.
-Before the brewing process takes place, the Pixie heats up the water in 25 seconds with an automatic shutoff time of 9 minutes.
-In addition, it has two one-touch buttons that give you the option of brewing two different sizes of espresso: a regular espresso (1.35 oz) or lungo (5 oz).
+However, the Pixie doesn’t just look efficient; it performs well, too.
+Before the brewing process begins, the Pixie heats the water in 25 seconds, and nine minutes after brewing is complete, the machine’s automatic shut-off kicks in.
+It also has two one-touch buttons that give you the option of brewing two different sizes of espresso: standard size (1.35 ounces) or lungo (5 ounces).

 Gevi 15-Bar Espresso Machine

-Another semi-automatic option, this espresso machine by Gevi is a 15 bar high-pressure machine and has a 2-in-1 coffee maker and a milk wand.
-Known for their reputation of primarily making portable coffee gear for those who spend most of their time on the road, this model coffee maker is an impressive addition to not only a traveler’s home but the more reserved home-body as well.
+Another semi-automatic option, this espresso machine by Gevi is a 15 bar high-pressure machine and has a two-in-one coffee maker and a milk wand.
+Though the brand has a reputation for making portable coffee gear for those who spend most of their time on the road, this model coffee maker makes an impressive addition to not only a traveler’s home but that of a reserved home-body, too.

-Encompassing the ability to brew exceptional, thick crema, the Gevi also has double temperature control, allowing you to adjust the temperature of the water and the temperature of the milk separately.
-Furthermore, frothing milk has never been made easier than with the Barsetto’s milk steaming wand.
-There’s a side rotating button that controls the release of steam, inspired by the design of many higher-end professional espresso machines.
+Plus, frothing milk has never been easier than with the Barsetto brewer’s steaming wand.
+There’s a side rotating button that controls the release of steam, which is inspired by the designs of many higher-end commercial machines.

 Cuisinart EM-100 1.66 Stainless Steel Espresso Maker